 - a round, red rash that spreads at the site of a tick bite, known as a 'bull’s eye rash'

 - flu-like symptoms: tiredness, headaches, sore muscles and joints and fever

 Lyme disease is treated with antibiotics.
 Treatment in the early stage of the disease increases the chance of successful recovery.

 Lyme disease diagnosis and laboratory testing

-Lyme disease is diagnosed based on the presence of symptoms, a physical exam, the possibility of exposure to infected ticks and, if necessary, laboratory testing.
+Lyme disease is diagnosed based on the presence of symptoms, physical examination, possible exposure to infected ticks and, if necessary, laboratory testing.
 If your health care provider suspects Lyme disease, you may be asked to provide a blood sample for testing.

-Public health and laboratory experts in Canada, the United States and worldwide support the 2-step testing used in Alberta as the best laboratory method for supporting the diagnosis of Lyme disease.
+The 2-step testing approach used in Alberta is endorsed by public health and laboratory experts from Canada, the United States, and other countries as the best laboratory method to support diagnosis of Lyme disease.
 These high standards help protect individuals from misleading false-positive (inaccurate) results and unnecessary treatments.